 Our tickets were for right at opening time and we waited maybe 3 minutes before getting inside.
 The other line, however, was wrapped around the corner.
 With our tickets, we used an audio guide which allowed us to go at our own pace while learning the history of the Catacombs.

 Read Next: Guide to Exploring the Paris Catacombs

 Get here early!
 We ordered tickets beforehand, but had to pick them up the day of along with our self-guided audio kits.
 Here’s more information about the self-guided tour we used.

 It truly is a gorgeous museum with so much to see that you could visit every time you’re in Paris and find something new.
-If you can’t make it here before opening, I would recommend arriving ~90 minutes before closing when the crowds will be dying down.
+If you can’t make it here before opening, I would recommend arriving ~90 minutes before closing when the crowds and lines will be shorter.

 Relax in the Luxembourg Gardens